rjust/defects4j/README.md

 - Issue filed in the corresponding issue tracker, and issue tracker identifier mentioned in the fixing commit message.
-- Fixed in a single commit -- the Defects4J maintainers manually pruned out irrelevant changes (e.g., refactorings or feature additions).
+- Fixed in a single commit
+- Minimized: the Defects4J maintainers manually pruned out irrelevant changes in the commit (e.g., refactorings or feature additions).
 - Fixed by modifying the source code (as opposed to configuration files, documentation, or test files).
 - A triggering test exists that failed before the fix and passes after the fix